nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

   </figcaption>
 </figure>

-In other words, at every re-render we're creating 2 new functions which is excessive.
+In other words, at every re-render we're creating 2 new functions, which is excessive.
 If we increment `c1`, why do we need to recreate the `increment2` function?
 This is not just about memory.
 What if we pass `increment2` as a property to a future child component?